Memphis Flyer: History

-The Memphis Flyer is distributed throughout the Mid-South on Wednesday morning.
-The Flyer touts that they have 600-plus distribution points. (see External Links) The paper touts that it has more than 222,000 regular readers.
-Exact circulation numbers are unclear.

 Traditionally, free publications have used advertisements in order to pay for their publications.
 With alt-weeklies, that often meant running ads from risqué sources, sometimes including paid escorts.
 In a 2003 interview, VanWyngarden stated that the Flyer began refusing ads from anyone who was not a "legally licensed business" by the mid 1990s.

 In October 2019, Kroger stores stopped allowing free newspapers and magazines to be distributed via their stores.
 Nationwide, they removed the racks and informed the publications of the change.
 The Flyer reported at the time that they moved 9,000 papers weekly through Kroger stores alone.

 During COVID-19, the Flyer changed to bi-weekly circulation.
 "We will print the April 2nd issue of the Flyer.
 Our next print issue after April 2nd will be April 16th, and we will proceed on a biweekly schedule thereafter.
 We plan to reevaluate our status and the community’s status in June, and to consider ramping back up to a weekly schedule at that time."
 While cutting back on its circulation, the paper worked to help keep local artists afloat by creating a coloring book campaign.
 The proceeds were split equally between the contributing artists and the Flyer.
 The initiative was popular enough to be continued in 2021, but it does not appear to have carried forward.

-The Flyer's website, Memphisflyer.com, features daily posts of local news, politics, music, food, and entertainment.
-Content from the Flyers weekly print edition is posted on Thursday morning.
-Back issues for the prior year can be viewed via issuu (see External Links).
+In July 2026, it was announced the Memphis Flyer and Memphis Magazine would be acquired by Noisy Creek, publishers of the Seattle Stranger and Chicago Reader.